BonesTheGhost/WebPG/README.md

 [X]: Change the button properties and control-grid so that the buttons arrange and size correctly for mobile devices (ipad).
 [X]: Changed exposition area to overflow-y auto, so that the text can be scrolled on smaller displays (ipad).
 [X]: Remove bad @media queries.
-[ ]: Implement functional media queries for smaller display sizes and mobile that don't warp the games look too much.
+[X]: Implement functional media queries for smaller display sizes and mobile that don't warp the games look too much.
-[ ]: Fix the dang mobile view to be functional AT ALL.
+[X]: Fix the dang mobile view to be functional AT ALL.
 [ ]: Implement a settings button that can change the font-size, spacing, etc. for accessibility on mobile and smaller screen sizes.
+[ ]: Need to fix the 'in-between' weirdness of the @media queries.
 ======================================================================